Hiking in Kauai: 7 short trails for first-timers

 Overall

 Kauai offers stunning scenery and plenty of hiking opportunities.
 Take the time to explore and take in the views on one of these 7 short hiking trails.
 These trails only scratch the surface of what Kauai has to offer, there are many more hiking trails to explore that do not require a permit.
 I’d love to go back and do more hiking in Kauai.
-If you’re planning a trip to Kauai, you might also enjoy my Kauai guide.
 Let me know your favorite trails in the comments.
 Happy hiking!

 Share your thoughts